Benezivas/algobattle/README.md

 was still able to solve an instance.

 # Installation
-This project has been delevoped to run on Linux and may not work on other platforms.
-Support for other platforms may be implemented in the future.
+This project is being developed to run on all major operating systems (Windows, MacOS, and Linux).

 `python3` in version at least `3.10` and `docker` are required.